pdxparrot/ggj2020/SETUP.md

   * Disable MSAA
   * Leave the Audio Listener attached to the camera for audio to work
   * Add the UICameraAspectRatio component to the camera
+* Setup Lighting
   * Remove the Skybox Material
   * Environment Lighting Source: Color
   * Disable Realtime Global Illumination
   * Disable Baked Global Illumination
   * Disable Auto Generate lighting
 * Add the scene to the Build Settings and ensure that it is Scene 0
 * Add a new GameObject to the scene (SplashScreen) and add the SplashScreen component to it
 * Attach the camera to the Camera field of the SplashScreen component